 Shrugging the shoulders (scapula elevation) requires the use of levator scapulae and Trapezius.
 Fixation of the scapula by other muscles, allows the levator scapulae muscles to work together to aid cervical extension, or independently to laterally flex (side bend) the neck towards the side of the working muscle.

 Daily uses include shrugging shoulders or carrying a heavy shopping bag.
 Example strengthening exercises – Shrugs.
 Example stretches Lateral neck flexion stretch and Forward neck flexion stretch

-Insertion – Medial border of the scapula above the level of the
+- Insertion – Medial border of the scapula above the level of the scapula spine.

 Daily uses include pulling a drawer open.
 Example Strengthening exercise – reverse fly with a resistance band and seated row with a resistance band.
 Example stretches – Posterior shoulder stretch.